o11y-weekly/o11y-weekly.github.io/2024-01-31_OpenTelemetry_Looks_Good_To_Me/README.md

 The agent monitoring is also important, the gateway has been instrumented and dashboard has also been provisionned in the [demo](./demo/README.md)

-As mentioned before, it all about trade-offs.
+As mentioned before, it is all about trade-offs.

 ### Trade-offs